desmos-labs/desmos/x/reactions/spec/02-concepts.md

 The parameters related to reactions using a [free text reaction value](#free-text-reaction-value).

 ## Registered Reactions Params
-The parameters of registered reactions within the subspace.
+The _registered reaction value params_ type contains all the parameters related to reactions that use a [registered reaction value](#registered-reaction-value).

 ### Enabled
 This parameter tells if registered reactions are enabled or not.